Solutions for Compliance After Stroke

 2. Stubborn refusal

 Patients who aren’t cooperating with their medical team aren’t taking responsibility for their condition.
 Stroke is the dictionary definition of serious medical problem, and survivors are at higher risk, so you can’t afford not to take responsibility for your situation.
 If you can’t accept your doctors and therapists as allies, they will inevitably become your adversaries, and your health and recovery will

 You can’t make something a habit until you’ve made it a priority, so make taking your medicine as important as brushing your teeth.
 Most people don’t wait until someone tells them their breath reeks before using a toothbrush.
 Don’t wait for your body to tell you that you need to take your medication.
 Making a written commitment can help.
 If yours is a complicated treatment plan, ask your doctor if it can be simplified.
 Use a weekly pill dispenser where a week’s worth of pills can be allotted.
+Keep it somewhere where you will be cued to take them, such as by the bathroom sink when you brush your teeth.
 Cue pill taking with some other activity, like eating.
 Dr. Rybacki had trouble remembering to take his blood pressure medicine, but after he asked his family to help him remember, he didn’t miss a day.
 Enlisting family support is often a successful strategy.

 Doing what we’re told — everyone has a problem with that.
 It starts young, and judging by the noncompliance figures, it stays with us till we die.
 People resist following orders, so perhaps that is where the change needs to start.
 It’s a simple shift in attitude, from seeing a person as an adversary to viewing them as a friend.

 Read the beginning of this article, Why Not Comply I

 Read the second part of this article, Why Not Comply II